rforbiodatascience21/2021_group11_final_project/README.md

 The raw data can be accessed [here](http://userweb.eng.gla.ac.uk/umer.ijaz/bioinformatics/ecological.html) and consists of latrine samples from Vietnam and Tanzania, along with environmental factors and bacterial content.

-In this project, we assess the problem:
-Do we see a difference in the types of bacteria between the samples from Tanzania and Vietnam, and which factors might contribute to these differences?

 ## The project includes:
-- Data wrangling
+- Data cleaning and wrangling
-- Distributions and correlations of various variables including pH, Temperature etc. between the two countries
+- Initial Explorative Analysis with e.g. violin plots, correlation analysis and heatmap
 - Principal Component Analysis
-(...)
+- KMeans Analysis
+- A Comparative Analysis with a t-test on the OTU Counts between Tanzania and Vietnam, an examination of the correlation between certain bacteria and environmental factors and examples of distributions